top of page

 Experimental Process & Results

-While artificial nests have become an important conservation tool, current designs often fall short regarding durability, safety, or environmental sustainability.
-Instead of using glass fiber as a reinforcement, this experiment investigated using more environmentally friendly materials: natural fibers.
+While artificial nests have become an important conservation tool, current designs often fall short in terms of durability, safety, or environmental friendliness.
+Instead of using glass fiber as a reinforcement, this experiment investigated the use of more environmentally friendly materials: natural fibers.

 METHODS